 In order to be granted recognition, applicants must be able to demonstrate that they meet all of the recognition criteria.
 If an applicant meets those criteria, the PRP will recognise them.

 The Charter allows the PRP to charge a regulator a fee for an application or cyclical review starting from the third anniversary of the date the Charter took effect.
-Until that date (3 November 2017) there will be no charge for making an application for recognition.
+Until that date (3 November 2017) there was no charge for making an application for recognition.

 This guidance is split into four sections: